Leigh Genesis F.C.

-Leigh Genesis Football Club, formerly known as Horwich Railway Mechanics Institute F.C.
-(Horwich RMI) and Leigh Railway Mechanics Institute F.C.
-(Leigh RMI), is an English amateur association football club that currently plays in the South Lancashire Counties Football League.
+Leigh Genesis Football Club, formerly known as Horwich RMI (Railway Mechanics Institute) and Leigh RMI, is an English amateur association football club that currently plays in the South Lancashire Counties Football League.
 The semi-professional senior side folded in 2011, following relegation from the Northern Premier League; however, the club continued, fielding youth teams in the North West Youth Alliance, and a women's team in the North West Women's Regional League.
-The senior team was reintroduced for the 2012–13 season in the South Lancashire League.
+The senior team was reintroduced for the 2012–13 season in the South Lancashire Sunday League.

-The club was based in Leigh, Greater Manchester, and played at Grundy Hill, Hilton Park, Leigh Sports Village, and finally Crilly Park.
-The highest level at which the club competed was the Conference National, between 2000 and 2005; it reached the FA Cup First Round Proper on five separate occasions between 1928 and 2004.
+The club has been based in Leigh, Greater Manchester, and played at Grundy Hill, Hilton Park, Leigh Sports Village, and finally Crilly Park.
+The highest level at which the club has this far competed is the Conference National, between 2000 and 2005; it reached the FA Cup first round proper on five separate occasions between 1928 and 2004.

 History

 The club was founded in 1896 and was initially known as Horwich RMI F.C., the club's name until 1995 when it relocated to Leigh and was renamed Leigh RMI.
 Its name was changed again in June 2008 when the club became Leigh Genesis FC.